luanspl/luanspl.github.io/_posts/2018-04-05-noise-estimation-in-different-scenarios.markdown

 tags: [Estimation, Noise, Gaussian, Alhpa-Stable, Mix-Gaussian]
 ---

 This project aims to estimate the different noise models, Gaussian and Non-Gaussian models (Gaussian Model, Alpha-Stable Model, Mix-Gaussian Model) in different Scenarios (Auditorium, Outside, Hall).

-these are the results graphs of each scenario, the histogram, Power Spectral Density (PSD), time and frequency domain of the first channel datas and of each kind of estimation.
+these are the results plots of each scenario, the histogram, Power Spectral Density (PSD), time and frequency domain of the first channel datas and of each kind of estimation.

 ## AUDITORIUM NPITI